ATM (AKTUN TUNICHIL MUCKNAL)

 - Water bottle

-- Cash to buy items from local vendors along the way
+- Cash to buy local art or snack

 - Extra clothing to change